angular/angular/aio/aio-builds-setup/docs/vm-setup--create-host-dirs-and-files.md

 ## Create directory for logs (Optional)
 Optionally, a logs directory can pe passed to the docker container for storing non-system-related logs.
 If not provided, the logs are kept locally on the container and will be lost whenever the container is replaced (e.g. when updating to use a newer version of the docker image).
+Log files are rotated and retained for 6 months.

-The following files log files are kept in this directory:
+The following log files are kept in this directory:

 - `clean-up.log`:
   Output of the `aio-clean-up` command, run as a cronjob for cleaning up the build artifacts of